Garmin Watch Repair by Post UK 2026

 | Forerunner 45 | £79.95 | Contact us | £24.95 | £34.95 |

-Where a model has no separately offered battery figure, the cell reads "Contact us" — we quote after diagnostics rather than inventing a price.
-See the battery page for the full serviceable-model list.
+Where a model has no separate battery figure, the cell column simply says "Contact us" — we would rather quote after the diagnostic than pull a number out of the air.
+The battery page lists every model we service the cell on.

 What to send (and what to leave out)

-Send the watch itself, stripped of any loose strap if you routinely remove it for charging, but there is no need to dismantle anything — the strap can stay on.
-Do not include the charging cable or cradle unless we have specifically asked for it to rule out a cable fault during diagnosis; the bench has known-good Garmin cables of every connector type, and a stray cable in the box is one more thing to misplace in transit.
-A short note of the fault — "won't charge", "cracked screen", "battery dies in a day" — helps, but the free diagnostic confirms the actual cause regardless of what you describe, so the note is a courtesy rather than a requirement.
+Keep it simple: send the watch, and little else.
+There is no need to take anything apart — the strap can stay put, though if you habitually pop it off for charging, feel free to leave it at home.
+Leave the charging cable and cradle out of the box too, unless we have asked for them to chase down a suspected cable fault; the bench is stocked with known-good Garmin cables in every connector type, and a loose cable is just one more thing to go astray in transit.
+A one-line note on the symptom — "won't charge", "cracked screen", "battery dies in a day" — is genuinely useful, but treat it as a courtesy: the free diagnostic finds the real cause whatever you write, so nobody is relying on your description.

 How to pack a Garmin watch safely for posting